Community Benefit

 RotaCare is a volunteer alliance of medical professionals, organizations

-and community members dedicated to providing free quality primary healthcare
+and community members dedicated to providing free primary health care

 services to uninsured families and individuals with limited ability to

 pay for medical care.
-Funding supported acute medical care and access
+Funds supported acute medical care and initial doses

 San Geronimo Valley Community Center

-the Comprehensive Healthy Eating Active Living (HEAL) program, outdoor
+community building.
+Funds supported the Comprehensive Healthy Eating Active

 The Spahr Center is devoted to serving, supporting and empowering Marin’s